 Planning your move into a college dorm environment can be a bit confusing, especially at Penn where rooming situations vary dramatically from building to building (and sometimes within a building).
 Here are some hopefully helpful suggestions for what you'll want to have at Gregory:

 - Fan.
 This one is an absolute; for all our many facilities perks, we don't have AC in student rooms (and nope, can't bring your own).
 While for most of the year the temperature is manageable, the first few weeks and the last few weeks can be hot.
-A big one is good.
-Note that plenty of our public spaces feature AC, so be sure to mix and mingle on the first floor of Van Pelt or the basement in C'25.
+A big one is good (but if you don't have space in your luggage, track down a staff member when you get here and we'll try to hook you up).

 - Posters.
 This is key, of course.
 You will have one accent-colored wall in your apartment, which could be anything from a light pleasing pastel to a bold bright green; the other walls are white and a bit bland.
 Decoration is key.
 The Penn bookstore usually has a big outdoor sale the first week or so of the term if you don't get around to picking some of these out beforehand.
 Use ONLY sticky tack or poster putty when hanging items on room or apartment walls -- no nails, tacks, pushpins, command strips, or other devices or hardware.